 Lasting and deep-reaching effects

-6 years of research on the 3-Month Courses in Sweden
+6 years of research on the 3-Month Retreats in Sweden

-The effect of the 3-Month Courses in yoga and meditation was measured with modern technology: Best possible balance between the two brain halves, better relaxation and considerably less anxiety and restlessness.
+The effect of the 3-Month Sadhana Retreats in yoga and meditation was measured with modern technology: Best possible balance between the two brain halves, better relaxation and considerably less anxiety and restlessness.

 Psychophysiology is the scientific method to explore the connection between psychological and physiological processes.
-Through this method you are able to study more objectively states of consciousness such as sleep and dreams, meditative and hypnotic states.
-In this article we see how this method can be used for measuring the effects of the meditation and yoga methods of the 3-Month Course as a whole.
-The study was performed by neuropsychologist Erik Hoffmann Ph.D.
-Engineer M.Sc., Per Gaarde-Nissen, was in charge of the EEG technology.
+Through this method, you are able to study, more objectively, states of consciousness such as sleep and dreams, meditative and hypnotic states.
+In this article, we see how this method can be used for measuring the effects of the meditation and yoga methods of the 3-Month Retreat as a whole.
+The study was performed by neuropsychologist Erik Hoffmann Ph.D. and Engineer M.Sc., Per Gaarde-Nissen was in charge of the EEG technology.

 The aim of the investigation

-In the North, Scandinavian Yoga and Meditation School offers courses on different levels in the several thousand years old tradition of Tantric yoga and meditation.
+In the North, Scandinavian Yoga and Meditation School offers courses on different levels in the several thousand year old tradition of Tantric yoga and meditation.
 These methods have not been scientifically explored to the same extent as, for instance, Transcendental Meditation.
-It was therefore obvious that we should conduct a study on the Tantric yoga and meditation methods.
-We chose to study students on the 3-Month Courses (please see the description in the brochure from Haa Course Center).
+It was, therefore, obvious that we should conduct a study on the Tantric yoga and meditation methods.
+We chose to study students on the 3-Month Retreats.

 Our research took place from 1986 to 1991.
-The description here is from the first investigation in 1986.
-The investi-gations conducted in the following years were more comprehensive, but did, however, show similar results.
+The description here is from the first research in 1986.
+The study conducted in the following years were more comprehensive, but did, however, show similar results.

 In the first year, the project was divided into two independent researches.
 12 students took part in a study of the autonomous nervous system, while the remaining 20 had their brain waves (EEG) measured.
 The purpose was to study the possible effects of the course on the autonomous nervous system and on the brain – two of the most important biological systems in the human being.